MM53/eportfolio-kubernetes/tutorial/Readme.md

 If everything works as intended you can run `kubectl port-forward hello-world-kubernetes-frontend 8080` and open your browser at `localhost:8080` then you should see something similar to this:

 ![Example image](https://raw.githubusercontent.com/MM53/eportfolio-kubernetes/master/tutorial/hello-world.png)

-Now that deploying the pod worked you can delete it with `kubectl delete pod hello-world-kubernetes-frontend`
+If you had successfully deployed this pod, you now can delete it with `kubectl delete pod hello-world-kubernetes-frontend`

 The next step will be creating a deployment for the hello-world pods.
 A deployment takes a template for one pod and some extra information and will then take care about rolling out your pods and make sure there are always enough pods available.